locka99/opcua/README.md

 # Code documentation

-Theseare generated from the source
+The documentation is generated from the latest published crates.
+It may be out of date depending on the development cycle.

 - [Client](https://docs.rs/opcua-client/) - the client-side API.
 - [Server](https://docs.rs/opcua-server/) - the server-side API.